Yonko-Kunal/Space-Explorer/README.md

 # Space Explorer (NASA Web App)

 A modern, responsive web application built with React and Vite that brings you real images and data from the surface of Mars, captured by NASA's Curiosity and Perseverance rovers.
-The app uses NASA's public APIs to fetch and display space exploration data and imagery in real time.
+The app uses NASA's public APIs to fetch and display space exploration data and imagery.

+live link --->  yonko-space-explorer.netlify.app

 ## Features